RedisGears/RedisGears/docs/create_development_environment.md

 npx webpack --config webpack.config.js
 ```

-If all was done correctly you will see a new directiry, `dist`, with a single file, `main.js`, that contains the following code:
+If all was done correctly you will see a new directory, `dist`, with a single file, `main.js`, that contains the following code:

 ```js
 #!js name=foo